 Q: What’s the difference between a dragonfly and a damselfly?

-A: The difference is easily illustrated with help of a couple of photos, so I made this page dedicated to the explanation.
+A: The difference is easily illustrated with help of a couple of photos, so I will shortly make a page dedicated to the explanation.
+Until then, damselflies are the small and slender ‘flying sticks’ while dragonflies are usually larger and stouter.

 Q: Do dragonflies sting or bite?